streamsets/control-agent-quickstart/README.md

   - Value will be cloud provider specific.
   - See README for specific cloud provider for default value.

 SDC_DOCKER_IMAGE - The Name of the Docker iamge to be used.
   - Default is "streamsets/datacollector"

 SDC_DOCKER_TAG - The version of SDC to be deployed
   - Default is "latest"
   - If you want an older version, refer to Dockerhub to see the full list of allowed values.

+SDC_CPUS - Minimum number of CPUs to allocate for each replica (AUTOSCALE deployments only)
+  - Default = 2
+  - WARNING: If no node contains the requested number of CPUs, K8s will place the POD in a PENDING status.

+SDC_REPLICAS - Number of replicas to instantiate at in start up.
+  - Default = 1
+  - WARNING: This variable is ignored by AUTHORING deployments which always create 1 and only 1 replica.

+SDC_REPLICAS_MIN - Maximum number of SDC instances to execute (AUTOSCALE deployments only)
+  - Default = 1

+SDC_REPLICAS_MAX - Minimum number of SDC instances to execute (AUTOSCALE deployments only)
+  - Default = 10

+SDC_REPLICAS_CPU_THRESHOLD - CPU usage level at which new SDC instances will be spawned (AUTOSCALE deployments only)
+  - Default is 50
+  - Value represents a percentage of the CPU count defined in SDC_REPLICAS_CPUS
+  - See K8s documentation on HorizontalPodAutoscaler for more details.

 SCH_AGENT_DOCKER_TAG - The version of the Streamsets Control Agent